Ddezibel/dnn_based_speech_enhancement/README.md

 I'll perform a first run on friday.
 Next week I'll try to generate first audio files.

 I'm kind of busy at the moment, so things are going far slower than I want them to.

+Update: I'm running a test this weekend.
+Will upload the generated files next week.